 Yes, a guided tour is 100% recommendable: a collection with so much symbolism and historical context is much more enjoyable with an expert who can tell you anecdotes about its creator, its style or the reason for its historical relevance.
 There are different options for guided tours of the Vatican, depending on the time and budget you have available.

 For example, the most complete and best value for money tour costs 38 Euros and will allow you to see the best of the Vatican Museums and the Sistine Chapel.
-If you want to avoid crowds, you can always choose the premium option to enter the Sistine Chapel first thing in the morning, before it opens to the general public, so you can enjoy the Sistine Chapel in peace and quiet in a very small privileged group.
+If you want to avoid crowds, you can always choose the premium option to enter the Sistine Chapel first thing in the morning, before it opens to the general public, so you can enjoy it in peace and quiet in a very small privileged group.

 How to get to the Vatican

-Vatican City is far from the center of Rome, but that does not mean it is difficult to reach.
+The Vatican City is far from the center of Rome, but that does not mean it is difficult to reach.

 If you want more detailed information, I have put together a guide on how to get to the Vatican.

-How to buy tickets on the Vatican Official Website
+How to buy tickets on the Official Vatican Website

 Ana's Traveller Tip